“Jonni, you have such an eye for photography. The poses and shots that come as a result of your direction are very unique.” (see HERE)

 If this is true, proceed to step 2.

 Go to the contact form HERE and answer some questions.
 You can also send us an email or call us... just get in touch and chat.
 The first thing you want to know is, are we available on your party date.

 Step 3: Let's meet for coffee.

 This is where we get together and discuss photography and all other aspects of the day.
 I'll bring some albums and some photo examples, we will discuss what is the best coverage for you to make sure you have what you need; nothing more, nothing less.
-If we can't meet in person, then let's just meet over the phone or Skype.
+If we can't meet in person, then let's just meet over the phone or FaceTime.

-Ok, we're still looking good, now what's in store, on to step 4.
+Ok, we're still looking good.
+Now what's in store, on to step 4.

 Step 4: You decide to work with us.